HatemTemimi/raven/README.md

 ```bash
     docker run --rm  hatemtemimi94/raven
 ```
-This is sample of what you should expect to receive:
+This is a shortlisted sample of what you should expect to receive:
 ```json
 [
 	160.3.168.70:8080